-Written and Oral Communication: Students will logically and persuasively support Communication their points of view or findings.

-Students will communicate meaningfully with a chosen audience while demonstrating critical thought.
+Written & Oral Communication: Communication Students will be able to logically and persuasively support their points of view or findings.
+Students will be able to communicate meaningfully with a chosen audience while demonstrating critical thought.
 Students will conduct investigative research which demonstrates academic integrity, originality, depth of thought, and mastery of an approved style of source documentation.
-Technological Competency or Information Literacy: Technology Students will demonstrate competency in office productivity tools appropriate to continuing their education.
-Students will use critical thinking skills for computer-based access, analysis, and presentation of information.
-Students will exhibit competency in library online database tools appropriate to accessing information in reference publications, periodicals and bibliographies.
-Students will demonstrate the skills required to find, evaluate, and apply information to solve a problem.
-Global and Cultural Awareness: Diversity Students will be able to compare and contrast cultural norms from diverse populations.
-Students will be able to explain how communication and culture are interrelated.
-Students will be able to examine how multicultural societies and people help engender a richer understanding of diverse life experiences.
+Scientific Knowledge & Reasoning: Science Students will explain the impact of scientific theories, discoveries, or technological changes on society.
+Students will be able to demonstrate critical thinking skills in the analysis of scientific data.
+Technological Competency or Information Literacy: Technology Students will be able to demonstrate competency in office productivity tools appropriate to continuing their education.
+Students will use critical thinking skills for computer- based access, analysis, and presentation of information.
+Students will be able to exhibit competency in library online database tools appropriate to accessing information in reference publications, periodicals, and bibliographies.
+Students will be able to demonstrate the skills required to find, evaluate, and apply information to solve a problem.